-Work Hardening is a program designed to address your specific return to work needs.
+Q: What is the difference between physical therapy services previously received, Comprehensive Occupational Rehabilitation Program (CORP) — formerly known as Work Hardening services?CORP is designed to address your specific return to work needs.
 In individual therapy, you may have received one-on-one treatment directed to the area of injury.
 This has been effective in addressing your needs related to your injury, but may not have been enough to prepare you for your job demands at work.

-- Job Simulation - activities used to recreate the physical demands of your tasks at work;
+- Job simulation — Activities used to recreate the physical demands of your tasks at work;

-- Fitness/Conditioning - combination of a fitness/aerobic equipment routine and individual exercises to improve your overall conditioning and endurance for work; and
+- Fitness/conditioning — Combination of a fitness/aerobic equipment routine and individual exercises to improve your overall conditioning and endurance for work; and

-- Education - to help you understand your injury, the risk factors that contributed to your injury and ways to avoid a re-injury.
+- Education — To help you understand your injury, the risk factors that contributed to your injury and ways to avoid a re-injury.
 Injured workers participate in the program four hours per day and five days per week.
 Their average stay in the program is three to four weeks.

-The purpose of Work Hardening is to restore your functional abilities (e.g., lifting, carrying, sitting, standing, walking, pushing, pulling, etc.) for a full work day.
-In Work Hardening, we are focusing on your endurance for these activities, as well as on progressing you to your maximum ability in each area.
+Q: Why is CORP such a time-intensive program?The purpose of CORP is to restore your functional abilities (e.g., lifting, carrying, sitting, standing, walking, pushing, pulling, etc.) for a full work day.
+In CORP, we focus on your endurance for these activities, as well as on progressing you to your maximum ability in each area.

 Our team will provide your physician with recommendations for your return to work and we will need to comment on your ability to perform your job for a full day.
 We will also recommend any restrictions or accommodations that may be required to enable you to return to work safely.